overvis/overvis-docs/em48x-scripts/examples/astronomical-timer.md

 * PROTOCOLVERSION 5
 # By default - updating once per minute

-# This program assumes that OB-215 is connected on MODBUS ID 2 (see param 19).
+# This program assumes that OB-215 is connected on MODBUS ID 2 (see params 9 and 10, and section !ACTS).

 # In this section we assign numbers to device's parameters (registers).